HDTian/DRMR/README.md

 smooth_res<-Smooth(RES,Norder=1,Knots=cutting_values)
 ```
 [^smoothing]: https://onlinelibrary.wiley.com/doi/full/10.1002/gepi.22041

+## Advanced nonlinear effect analysis
+We are now able to draw complete stratification-based nonlinear effect analysis, including estimating any complicated (eg, jump) effect shape, and investigating the potential effect change-points/thresholds.
+Details are given in the new extended package [SSS](https://github.com/HDTian/SSS).
+We will make this available soon.

 ## Real application
 The DRMR package follows a one-argument style, which means that in principle all you need to provide is a one-sample data frame.
 Before using the package, ensure that the input data is in the form of a dataframe: